gruns/icecream/README.md

 ### Miscellaneous

-It's often useful to import `ic()` in a manner that fails transparently and gracefully if IceCream isn't installed, like in production environments (i.e. not development).
-To that end, this fallback import snippet may prove
+It's often useful to import `ic()` in a manner that falls back gracefully if IceCream isn't installed, like in production environments (i.e. not development).
+To that end, this fallback import snippet may prove useful:
-useful:

 ```python
 try: